 Note that everything after the 12th fret (where the two black dots are located) is a repeat of the first 12 frets.
-The first 12 frets span one octave on each string and everything after that is in the second octave.
+The first 12 frets span one octave and everything after that is in the second octave.
 So learning everything between the 1st and 12th fret will also teach you the other half of the fretboard.